phensley/cldr-engine-website/docs/doc-design-bundles.md

 title: Resource bundles
 ---

 Resource bundles contain the locale-specific strings that will be used for various purposes.
-Calendar and number formatting patterns, names of the months in various calendars, names of units of measure, and so on.
+These include calendar and number formatting patterns, names of the months and weekdays, names of units of measure, and so on.

-A resource bundle will only be required when a user selects a particular locale, so we need them available to be loaded at runtime.
+A resource bundle needs to be available when a user selects a particular locale, so we need them available to be loaded at runtime.
 They should be as small as possible, to be transferred over the network rapidly, and use as little of JavaScript heap as possible.

 ## Size of the raw CLDR data set